Codecademy/docs/content/html/concepts/tags/terms/script/script.md

 ---
-Title: "<script>"
+Title: '<script>'
-Description: "Used to insert runnable code into a document, usually JavaScript.
-Can be used both to include a script within the HTML document, or to load an external script from another source."
+Description: 'Used to insert runnable code into a document, usually JavaScript.
+Can be used both to include a script within the HTML document, or to load an external script from another source.'
 Subjects:
-  - "Web Development"
+  - 'Web Development'
-  - "Web Design"
+  - 'Web Design'
 Tags:
-  - "Tags"
+  - 'Tags'
 CatalogContent:
-  - "learn-html"
+  - 'learn-html'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
 ---

 Used to insert runnable code into a document, usually JavaScript.
 Can be used both to include a script within the HTML document, or to load an external script from another source.